amelinium23/web-cms/README.md

 ## Cloudrive project
 ---
+This project was about creating an SaaS project.
+As for now this was an creating an solution for storing files online and sharing them with just use of links.

-This project is implementation of the design for Web interfaces and CMS on TUL.
+This repo contains implementation of the design for Web interfaces and CMS on TUL.
 The designs was created on figma.

 ### Project stracture
-There is two directories:
+There is two directories in *apps*:
 - *cms* - this directory contains all of the strapi code
 - *frontend* - this directory contains the all of the Next.js code using pages directory